Thanatoz-1/Text-Technology/README.md

     - [Keyword](process/examples/json/key.json)
     - [Paper](process/examples/json/paper.json)

-This module compares the write and read efficiency of three database types: [MySQL](https://www.mysql.com/), [MangoDB](https://www.mongodb.com/) and [ElasticSearch](https://www.elastic.co/).
-This comparison gives us insights as to which database backend we should plug in to the Django framework.

 ### Keyword Extraction
 In addition to extracting information using the above mentioned techniques, we also employed several techniques to enhance our collection of keywords and to make the spectrum of keywords even wider.
 We applied the following techniques for Keyword extraction.